 As part of this year’s budgeting process, I asked many departments to review and update their key outputs to better reflect account for the calls and emails they receive, to track recurring issues and the time spent addressing them, and to design metrics that better reflect how they serve the public.
 I hope this effort will eventually lead to a centralized 311 hotline, and will continue to make the case that we can realize cost savings and improve services by putting this system into place.

 Traffic and Infrastructure

-Several Ward 7 streets are scheduled to be re-paved this year, including Andrea Road, Bedford Street, Boynton Street, and Cabot Street.
+Several Ward 7 streets are scheduled to be re-paved this year, including Andrea Road, Bedford Street, Boynton Street, and Cabot Street, and the sidewalks in Cedarwood are also scheduled for re-construction.
 The mayor is working to schedule Summit Ave to be paved as well, and I look forward to supporting this project.